 Born within walking distance of some of the world’s greatest mineral mines in Butte, Montana, minerals, gems, and fossils were a part of everyday life for international award-winning jewelry artist Naomi Sarna.
-Early memories were of being in her grandfather’s store where miners came to shop and learning to do many types of handwork.
+Early memories are of being in her grandfather’s store where miners came to shop and learning to do many types of handwork.

-Sarna left Montana and attended the Pennsylvania Academy of Fine Arts in Philadelphia, where she studied sculpture and the art of draping.
+Sarna left Montana and attended the Pennsylvania Academy of Fine Arts in Philadelphia, where she studied sculpture and the art of fabric draping.
 After careers as a caterer, psychoanalyst, and medical hypnotist, Sarna went back to her roots.
-She studied gemstone faceting, which taught her about light reflection in gemstones with Bernd Munsteiner and metalsmithing with Heilkki Seppä.
+She studied gemstone faceting, which taught her about light reflection in gemstones with Bernd Munsteiner and metalsmithing with Heikki Seppä.
 Sarna soon turned to the carving of gemstones and creating masterful jewelry showcasing her carvings.

 To find the best material to carve, Sarna has traveled around the world from Tanzania and Madagascar to Arkansas, visiting mines and hand-selecting the rough gems that she turns into treasured objects.
 She also finds gem material when she visits the gem fairs in Tucson, Arizona where the world’s most important gem dealers gather annually.

 When Sarna looks at a rough gemstone, within a few moments of seeing it, she knows what she will carve from the stone.
 While most people look for clean stones, Sarna likes stones that have inclusions.
 She uses them as a roadmap to guide her as she carves the stone.
 Central to her work is the play of light and shadow, movement, texture, and the use of bold color combinations.
 According to Sarna, carving gemstones is a relatively simple process using a stationery arbor.

 “Growing up I had a sense of being able to do almost anything as long as I could do it with my hands.”